niolabs/docs/docs/api/blocks.md

 **log_level**<br>The number of log messages displayed, from `NOTSET` on the bottom, which includes all messages logged, to `CRITICAL` on the top, which contains only the most critical messages.
 Messages are shown for the specified `log_level` and all levels above.

-Other properties are block type-specific:
+Other properties are block-type specific:

 **log_at**<br>`log_at` is a property specific to the _Logger_ block type and is detailed in the _Logger_ block type specifications.